divonlan/genozip/docs/genozip.rst

 .. option:: -o, --output output-filename.
 This option can also be used to bind multiple input files into a single genozip file. genounzip will unbind the file back to its components while genocat will concatenate them.
 To bind files they must be of the same type (e.g. VCF or SAM) and if they are VCF files they must contain the same samples. genozip takes advantage of similarities between the input files so that the bound file is usually smaller than the combined size of individually compressed files.

                      |

+.. option:: -9, --optimize, --optimise  Modify the file in ways that are likely insignificant for analytical purposes but significantly improve compression and somewhat improve the speed of genocat --regions.
+This option activates all optimizations.

+      | Note: files compressed with this option are NOT identical to the original file after decompression.
+For this reason, it is not possible to use this option in combination with --test or --md5.
+      |

 .. option:: --best  Best compression but slower than --fast mode.
 This is the default mode of genozip - this flag has no additional effect.

                      |